It’s a good time to be in the search engine optimization (SEO) industry.

 Contractors, by contrast, are much more flexible and scalable, and they tend to be cheaper too.
 However, there’s less of a guarantee of quality, and if you’re using lots of different contractors, your work will almost inevitably suffer from inconsistency.

-The best option for most new SEO agencies is partnering with other firms and outsourcing the work.
-Some SEO agencies specialize in a given area, like producing content or building links, and offer white-label SEO services to other agencies.
+The best option for most new SEO agencies is partnering with other firms outsource their SEO services.
+Some SEO agencies specialize in a given area, like producing content or building links, and offer white label SEO services to other agencies.

 For example, you could partner with a link building agency like SEO.co.
 In this scenario, you’d pay for offsite content and links for your clients.
 SEO.co would take responsibility for building them, leveraging their existing network of publishers so you don’t have to build one from scratch.
 This allows you to provide your clients with the services of a highly experienced agency without needing those years of experience yourself.
 It’s also less expensive than hiring a team of full-time employees, on average, and you’ll get a guarantee of results.